Sylvexia/personal_research/10-8 Personal Research.md

 			- `select`:
 				- `%x = "arith.select"(%cond, %true, %false) : (i1, i32, i32) -> i32`
 				- Like ternary operator, if true or false is float we need to convert it.
-		- we might also need to touch affine
+		- we might also need to convert type affine and other operation that touching it.
 	- Proof of correctness?
 		- `mlir-cpu-runner` testcase?
 			- reference command for pass pipeline: